esebesty/reading_list/README.md

   the basic technology used in different protocols.
 - [RNA-Seq: a revolutionary tool for transcriptomics](https://doi.org/10.1038/nrg2484), introducing RNA-seq.
+- [RNA sequencing: the teenage years](https://doi.org/10.1038/s41576-019-0150-2), a very recent review of RNA-seq technology and the various improvements on the experimental protocols, analysis methods, besides describing novel sequencing technologies used beyond the analysis of gene expression.
 - [SequencENG](http://education.knoweng.org/sequenceng/index.html), a nice
   resource on NGS techniques, and the [preprint](https://doi.org/10.1101/319079) describing it.